 - a.
 The presiding officer shall confirm and announce that all present at the meeting and in the remote location can clearly hear all other parties and (as appropriate) access visual content that may be presented. - b.
-With such confirmation, Councilm-Members whether they are physically at the meeting or at a remote location constituting a majority may approve the use of remote communication for all or any specified portion of the meeting. - c.
-Unless the Councilm-Member is participating remotely for the entire meeting, when the portion of the Council meeting for which remote attendance has been approved has concluded, the presiding officer shall announce the same and the attendance of the Councilm-Member communicating remotely shall end.
+With such confirmation, Council Members whether they are physically at the meeting or at a remote location constituting a majority may approve the use of remote communication for all or any specified portion of the meeting. - c.
+Unless the Council Member is participating remotely for the entire meeting, when the portion of the Council meeting for which remote attendance has been approved has concluded, the presiding officer shall announce the same and the attendance of the Council Member communicating remotely shall end.
 The City Clerk shall record the beginning and ending times of the remote attendance. - d.
 In the event that a remote communication link is broken or significantly degraded such that it no longer meets the full requirements of this section, the presiding officer shall confirm the loss of service and announce the close of the remote attendance.
-The attendance of the Councilm-Member communicating remotely shall end.
-The City Clerk shall record the time of the closure.

-3. Requirements of the System.
-The Councilm-Member attending remotely must be able to hear the discussion on the agenda item taking place in the Council Chambers7 and must be able to be heard by all present in Council Chambers.

-4. For purposes of voting, remote attendance at a Council meeting shall be considered equal to being physically present at the meeting.
-All votes conducted with a Councilm Member attending remotely shall be conducted by roll call; provided, however, that when the Council is not meeting in person, for example during an emergency, roll call votes are required only in those instances where necessary to clarify voting in the event of a divided vote and in those instances where a roll call vote would have been required, e.g. ordinances, and had the meeting been conducted in person.

-3.25 Special Meetings and Emergencies.
+The attendance of the Council Member communicating remotely shall end.
+The City Clerk shall record the time of the closure. - 3.
+Requirements of the System.
+The Council Member attending remotely must be able to hear the discussion on the agenda item taking place in the Council Chambers, and must be able to be heard by all present in Council Chambers. - 4.
+For purposes of voting, remote attendance at a Council meeting shall be considered equal to being physically present at the meeting.
+All votes conducted with a Council Member attending remotely shall be conducted by roll call. - 3.25 Special Meetings and Emergencies.
 Special meetings, including dates, times and locations for meetings conducted during emergencies, shall be held in accordance with Chapter 42.30 RCW, the Open Public Meetings Act.
 Special meetings are held at the request of the Mayor or, in the event of the extended unavailability of the Mayor, the Deputy Mayor.
-In the event of the extended unavailability of both the Mayor and the Deputy Mayor, special meetings are held at the request of the Councilm Member designated by the Council as presiding officer in the extended unavailability or vacancies in the offices of the Mayor and Deputy Mayor or, if no Councilm Member has been so designated, then the Presiding Officer shall be the Councilm Member present at such special meeting and selected as acting chair by motion for the duration of such meeting When the unavailability of any Councilm Member becomes extended depends on the facts and circumstances but generally occurs when a special meeting needs to be scheduled and held on an urgent basis and such Councilm Member is not available for any reason other than vacancy.
-The extended unavailability of a Councilm Member does not, by itself, constitute a vacancy.
+In the event of the extended unavailability of both the Mayor and the Deputy Mayor, special meetings are held at the request of the Council Member designated by the Council as presiding officer in the extended unavailability or vacancies in the offices of the Mayor and Deputy Mayor or, if no Council Member has been so designated, then the Presiding Officer shall be the Council Member present at such special meeting and selected as acting chair by motion for the duration of such meeting.
+When the unavailability of any Council Member becomes extended depends on the facts and circumstances but generally occurs when a special meeting needs to be scheduled and held on an urgent basis and such Council Member is not available for any reason other than vacancy.
+The extended unavailability of a Council Member does not, by itself, constitute a vacancy.